How To Get Started with SEO

 If you’ve been working for someone else and are getting ready to go freelance and you want to SEO a digital marketing consulting website, you’ve got to start somewhere.

-You’re not going to rank for a high volume term like “digital marketing consultant” right out of the gate.
+You’re not going to rank for a high volume term like “digital marketing agency” right out of the gate.

 So go for a term like: